RicardoSilv28/RicardoSilv28/README.md

 ## 🚀 About Me
 I'm a 23-year-old Informatics Engineer with a strong analytical mindset and a passion for turning data and technology into meaningful solutions.

-I recently completed my Master’s degree, specializing in **Information Systems**, where I worked on projects involving:
+I recently completed my Master’s degree, where I worked on projects involving:
 - 🧠 **Business Intelligence** solutions (ETL with Pentaho, PostgreSQL, Tableau dashboards)
 - 🏢 **Enterprise Architecture** modeling (ArchiMate, COBIT audit analysis)
 - ☁️ **Cloud-based applications** (React + Django + AWS Lambda, Step Functions, DynamoDB)